kovidgoyal/kitty/docs/glossary.rst

       inside kitty windows and provide it with lots of powerful and flexible features such as viewing images, connecting conveniently to remote computers, transferring files, inputting unicode characters, etc.
+      They can also be written by users in Python and used to customize and extend kitty functionality, see :doc:`kittens_intro` for details.

    easing function
       A function that controls how an animation progresses over time. kitty